denver-cfman/KernelCon2020K8s/Exercises/Break/break_e3.md

 ```
 now go back and click on that __About us__ link.

 ## In and of itself, that R.C.E.
 IS bad, but could be contained within the container.
-The REAL issue steams from the fact that the developer left "read/write" access to their dev directory. (more on that later).
+The REAL issue stems from the fact that the developer left "read/write" access to their dev directory. (more on that later).

 ## When you are done, just pull down your dev. env. via the __docker-compose__ command again.
 ```